effe-megna/ValiflaKtion/README.md

 # My-Model-Validation

-A data model validation library, written in Kotlin, that use annotation processing.
+A model validation library, written in Kotlin, that use annotation processing.

 ## Installation